biodati/studio_help/docs/sections/knowledge/using_the_fix_status.md

 ![[knowledge_34.png]]

-    ***NOTE: If you change the status from fix to finalized, the internal comments will be removed.
+***NOTE: If you change the status from fix to approved or finalized, the internal comments will be removed.
 The internal comments will also be removed when exporting the nanopubs.***